jokerrs/Transform-Cyrillic-to-Latin/README.md

 Simply transform Cyrillic to latin.
 Also you can use it for making a link

 ## Usage
-Just include this film in you'r project and use it simply
+Just include "CyrToLat.php" file in you'r project and use it simply

  ##### Normal Cyrillic to Latin